sparky8512/starlink-grpc-tools/README.md

 Proper Python packaging, since some of the scripts are no longer self-contained.

+The requirement to run `grpcurl` and `protoc` could be eliminated by adding support for use of gRPC server reflection directly in the grpc scripts.
+This would sidestep any packaging questions about whether or not the protoc-generated files could be redistributed.

 ## Other Tidbits

 The Starlink Android app actually uses port 9201 instead of 9200.
 Both appear to expose the same gRPC service, but the one on port 9201 uses an HTTP/1.1 wrapper, whereas the one on port 9200 uses HTTP/2.0, which is what most gRPC tools expect.